-At the office of Georgia Vision Center, we continue to closely monitor all developments related to Coronavirus Disease 2019 (COVID-19) and follow every protocol for the safe delivery of care.
+At the office of Southeast Eye Group, we continue to closely monitor all developments related to Coronavirus Disease 2019 (COVID-19) and follow every protocol for the safe delivery of care.
 Our primary concerns are to protect patients and members of our team from exposure, illness, and further spread of the virus.
 While we continue to see patients in need of emergency care, we encourage patients with questions about non-urgent treatment, elective procedures, ongoing therapeutic care, upcoming appointments, and other concerns to contact our office via telephone, an email, or online portal.
 A member of our staff will get in touch with you immediately to address your needs.

 Supporting overall well-being and reducing your risk of illness